mixu/useradmin/modules/userguide/guide/security.validation.md

 callbacks
 :  A callback is custom method that can access the entire Validate object.
    The return value of a callback is ignored.
-Instead, the the callback must manually add an error to the object using [Validate::error] on failure.
+Instead, the callback must manually add an error to the object using [Validate::error] on failure.

 [!!]
-Note that [Validate] callbacks and [PHP callbacks](http://php.net/manual/language.pseudo-types.php#language.types.callback) are two not the same.
+Note that [Validate] callbacks and [PHP callbacks](http://php.net/manual/language.pseudo-types.php#language.types.callback) are not the same.

 Using `TRUE` as the field name when adding a filter, rule, or callback will by applied to all named fields.